[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Introduction

 However, it is at the peak epoch of galaxy formation and quasar activity, $z\sim$\,2\textendash3, that quasar feedback should have the greatest impact on massive galaxy evolution.
-Our team discovered a remarkable population of ``extremely red quasars'' (ERQs) at $z\sim$\,2\textendash3, in the Sloan Digital Sky Survey-III Baryon Oscillation Sky Survey \citep[BOSS;][]{Ross+15, Hamann+17}.
-ERQs have extremely red colours in the rest-frame UV to mid-IR, high bolometric luminosities $>$10$^{47}$\,erg\,s$^{-1}$, normal to quiet radio emission, and sky densities a few per cent of luminous blue quasars consistent with being a short obscured phase of quasar activity.
-Importantly, ERQs also have a suite of extreme spectral properties unlike any other known quasar populations \citep{MonadiBird22,Gillette+24}.
+Recently, a remarkable population of ``extremely red quasars'' (ERQs) at $z\sim$\,2\textendash3 have been discovered in the Sloan Digital Sky Survey-III Baryon Oscillation Sky Survey \citep[BOSS;][]{Ross+15,Hamann+17}.
+ERQs have extremely red colours in the rest-frame UV to mid-IR, high bolometric luminosities $>$10$^{47}$\,erg\,s$^{-1}$, normal to quiet radio luminosities $\sim$10$^{41}$\,erg\,s$^{-1}$, and sky densities a few per cent of luminous blue quasars consistent with being a short obscured phase of quasar activity.
+ERQs might also be cosmic-noon analogs of ``extremely red objects'' (EROs, likely to be quasars) discovered recently at $z\sim$\,5\textendash9 with JWST \citep{Barro+23,Noboriguchi+23}.
+Importantly, ERQs also have a suite of extreme spectral properties unlike any other known quasar populations \citep{MonadiBird22, Gillette+24}.
 Near-IR longslit spectroscopy revealed that ERQs systematically have among the broadest and most blueshifted [\ion{O}{III}]\,$\lambda$5007 lines ever reported with FWHM velocities and blueshifted wings reaching $>$6000\,km\,s$^{-1}$ \citep{Zakamska+16,Perrotta+19}.
 Such extreme [\ion{O}{III}] outflows have only been observed in one other population called the hot dust-obscured galaxies (Hot DOGs) which overlap with the ERQ population \citep{Finnerty+20}.
 These velocities are too large to be contained by any realistic galaxy potential and are tell-tale signs of powerful outflows.
-These extreme [\ion{O}{III}] outflows are strongly correlated with the extreme red colours of ERQs, and not with radio loudness, high bolometric luminosities, or high Eddington ratios \citep[e.g.][]{Shen16a,Bischetti+17}.
+These extreme [\ion{O}{III}] outflows are strongly correlated with the extreme red colours of ERQs, and not with radio loudness, high bolometric luminosities, or high Eddington ratios \citep{Shen16a,Bischetti+17}.
 The [\ion{O}{III}] outflows from ERQs are typically three times faster than in blue quasars at similar redshifts and luminosities. \cite{Perrotta+19} also estimated that the [\ion{O}{III}] outflows from ERQs have kinetic energy luminosities at a few per cents of the quasar bolometric luminosities, which should be sufficient to drive important feedback in the host galaxies \citep[e.g.][]{HopkinsElvis10,ZubovasKing12}.